8nhuman8/nebular-automata/README.md

 ### Installation

-Upgrade required packages with `pip install -r requirements.txt --upgrade` (if you don't have one, it will be automatically installed).
+Install/upgrade required packages with `pip install -r requirements.txt --upgrade`.

 ### Usage of renderer ([`renderer.py`](src/renderer.py))

 1. Check out all the command-line parameters [below](#command-line-arguments-description).
 2. Then you can specify the colors and allowed reproduction directions in the [`config.json`](configs/config.json).
 3. Run the `renderer.py` with `python src/renderer.py [parameters you need]`.
-4. Enjoy the beauty.

 ## Command-line arguments description